Wilson Robert J.

 My research is primarily field-based, and takes a multi-scale approach: from fine-scale studies of microclimate, population dynamics, habitat use and dispersal; through landscape-scale research into metapopulation dynamics (colonization and extinction); to large-scale patterns and processes of distribution change.
 I am also interested in how natural history collections can help provide evidence and understanding about the effects of global change on biodiversity, and insects in particular.

 I combine research with academic roles in teaching, training and administration.
 At the MNCN-CSIC I am Deputy Director of Scientific and Professional Training since 2021.
 In this role I am developing initiatives to promote research and wellbeing among >100 pre- and post-doctoral researchers - this is an important and rewarding part of my work.
-I am also Editor-in-Chief of the journal Ecological Entomology since 2022 (Associate Editor since 2018), and Associate Editor for Proc R Soc B since 2014.
+I am also Editor-in-Chief of the journal Ecological Entomology since 2022 (Associate Editor since 2018), and have been Associate Editor for Proc R Soc B since 2014.

 Working on field-based projects on climate change responses: